mcraken/platform/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/6278849/5907360/1ae4489e-a5a7-11e4-9a0f-9b9a750de378.jpg)

 As it was mentioned before, the http gateway is an abstraction.
 The vertx bundle is the only bundle that implements the http gatway.
 HttpAdapter is an example of the classes that hide the details of the http context and leaves it to the implementer to determine how is it going to be implemented.
 For example, the httpadapter provides APIs to access http headers, parameters, cookies and user objects.

-Finally, The gateway bundle exposes its services through the gateway interface which gives the capability for clients to register handlers and filters.

 ## Reposiotry